Facebook and Instagram face European Union scrutiny over possible breaches of digital rulebook

-The EU's Executive Commission said it's opening formal proceedings into whether parent company Meta Platforms breached the Digital Services Act, a sweepting set of regulations designed to protect internet users and clean up social media platforms.
+The European Commission, the EU's executive arm, said it's opening formal proceedings into whether parent company Meta Platforms breached the Digital Services Act, a sweeping set of regulations designed to protect internet users and clean up social media platforms under threat of hefty fines worth up to 6% of annual revenue.

 Brussels has been cracking down on tech companies since the DSA took effect last year, opening investigations into social media sites TikTok and X, formerly known as Twitter, and ecommerce platform AliExpress.
-TikTok last week bowed to EU pressure last week and halted a reward feature on its new app after the Commission started demanding answerse about it.
+TikTok bowed to EU pressure last week and halted a reward feature on its new app after the Commission started demanding answers about it.

+The investigation includes an urgent request for Meta to provide information about its move to discontinue a key tool for monitoring elections.

 “We have a well established process for identifying and mitigating risks on our platforms," Meta said in a statement.
 "We look forward to continuing our cooperation with the European Commission and providing them with further details of this work.”